ComScore

 Canada Goose/Tuomas A. Lehtinen/Getty Images

 There’s cold and then there’s cold.
-We’re talking single-digit temperatures—or possibly even lower—with gusts of frigid wind and Jack Frost chomping on your nose rather than just nipping at it.
+I’m talking single-digit temperatures—or possibly even lower—with gusts of frigid wind and Jack Frost chomping on your nose rather than just nipping at it.
 The kind of cold that makes you want to curl up in head-to-toe cashmere and sit by a fire with a piping hot cup of cocoa.
 Unfortunately, our schedules don’t always allow for such indulgences and sometimes we’re forced to endure the bitter winter air.
-For such occasions, you’ll definitely want to be sporting one of these ultra-warm coats.
-These high-tech toppers from brands like Canada Goose to Lululemon are the absolute best winter jackets for extreme cold, to give you that “warmed by a fire” feeling while you’re still getting things done outdoors.
-Plus, we’ve got some expert tips on what to look for to ensure maximum warmth from the winter coat of your choosing.
-Now all that’s left to do is accessorize with some cozy mittens, don a wool cap and slip into some fabulous snow boots.
+For such occasions, you’ll definitely want to be sporting the warmest jacket you can find.
+These high-tech toppers from brands like Canada Goose and lululemon are the absolute best winter jackets for extreme cold, to give you that “warmed by a fire” feeling while you’re still getting things done outdoors.
+Plus, I got some expert tips on what to look for to ensure maximum warmth from the winter coat of your choosing.
+Now all that’s left to do is to slip into the best snow pants in your arsenal, don a wool cap and pull on a pair of fabulous snow boots.

 The Best Jackets for Extreme Cold at a Glance